ocular-d/openapi-guide/docs/style-guide/summaries.md

 ---
 title: Summaries
-description: Users often use them to understand whether an endpoint or item is relevant to them
-meta:
+description: Learn what summaries are, how to design them, and why they're important for your users
   - name: "og:description"
-    content: Users often use them to understand whether an endpoint or item is relevant to them
+    content: Learn what summaries are, how to design them, and why they're important for your users
   - name: keywords
-    content: Users often use them to understand whether an endpoint or item is relevant to them
+    content: summaries design API OAS OpenAPI documentation naming style guide
 tags:
+  - design
+  - style
+  - guide
-  - OpenAPI
+  - API
   - OAS
+  - openAPI
+  - swagger
+  - UX
+  - documentation
+  - naming
   - summaries
-  - style
-  - guide
 ---

 <Header/>